 6. What are the benefits of accelerated death benefit rider?

-An accelerated death benefit rider is a type of insurance policy that can provide financial protection in the event of the death of an insured individual.
+benefit rider is a type of insurance policy that can provide financial protection in the event of the death of an insured individual.
 This type of policy pays out a lump sum payment to the beneficiary, often several times the amount of the deceased’s regular income, shortly after the individual’s death.
-There are a number of benefits to taking out an accelerated death benefit rider:
+There are a number of benefits to taking out an accelerated benefit rider:

 - It provides financial security in the event of your loved one’s unexpected death.